 Scheduling Your Session

 Your photographer will want to know when you baby is expected to make his debut.
 Typically when hiring a Newborn Photographer, she will mark your due date on her calendar.
-But since only something like 5% of babies are actually born on their due dates (me being one of them), you'll let her know as soon as your baby arrives (this can be as simple as a one-word text from the hospital).
-Your newborn photographer will then let you know availability and you can choose your date and time.
+But since only something like 5% of babies are actually born on their due dates (me being one of them), you'll let her know when your baby arrives (this can be as simple as a one-word text from the hospital or a one-liner email once you're settled in at home).
+Your newborn photographer will then let you know her availability and you can choose your date and time.

-PROS: Babies this age sleep a lot, so getting those sweet slumber photos will be easy.
+Pros: Babies this age sleep a lot, so getting those sweet slumber photos will likely be easier.
 They are at their tiniest, so cuteness levels will be off the charts.
+This is also when you'll most likely be in more of a postpartum haze, so documenting those blurry moments can help jog your memory later on.

-CONS: You will likely not be sleeping at all, so there's a good chance you'll be overwhelmed and crazy tired.
+Cons: You will likely not be sleeping at all, so there's a good chance you'll be overwhelmed and crazy tired.
 You'll likely still be recovering and might be sore.
-Your uterus will be shrinking a crazy amount each day, and it will likely not be shrunk all the way at this point.
+Your uterus will be shrinking a crazy amount each day, and it won't be shrunk all the way at this point.
+I only mention this because it can be a con for some people.
+I personally think that post-baby bump is beautiful, but maybe there's a certain outfit you want to squeeze into or maybe pregnancy was rough and you don't want to look even a little bit pregnant anymore.

-PROS: You'll have had longer to recover.
+Pros: You'll have had longer to recover.
 Your uterus will be smaller.
 (Because let's be real here, these photos are about your new love, but they're also about you.
-And you deserve to not feel so frumpy.)
+And how you feel about your body matters.)
 Baby will likely give you some eye contact, meaning you can get those wide-eyed wonder shots.

-CONS: It may be harder to get baby to sleep (but a good photographer will be patient and will still be able to capture some sleeping shots).
+Cons: It may be harder to get baby to sleep, especially since there will be a lot going on for baby (but a good photographer will be patient and will still be able to capture some sleeping shots if you want them).
 Baby might have some acne.
 Your photographer should let you know if this is something she is willing to touch up.
 My policy is I will remove anything that won't be present in two weeks.
+(Oh and by all means, I don't have to remove any blemishes if you want an ultra-natural look.)

 So When is the Best Time for Newborn Photos?

 Here's the kicker: Ideal timing for newborn photos will depend on the mom & baby.
-If it were me, for a single child birth and a smooth delivery, I'd plan to have my newborn photos taken at about two weeks old.
+If it were me, for a single child birth, a smooth, on-time delivery, and an average recovery.
+I'd plan to have my newborn photos taken at about two weeks old.
 This would give me slightly more time to recover while still getting photos of my new sweet babe in her tiniest state.

 My disclaimer on this: Timing does matter...but only so much!
 There's really no wrong answer when it comes to photographing your baby.
 Listen to your body.
 Don't fret if you find you're not up for it right away.
 It's okay to wait.
-Photos taken when your baby is 3-4 weeks old may be slightly different, but they will be just as incredible.
+Photos taken when your baby is 3-4 weeks old might be slightly different (or maybe not, depending on the baby), but they will be just as incredible.
+One of my all-time favorite newborn sessions was of a baby who was three weeks old.

 A Note about Premies & Twins

-These timelines talked about in this post will be different for premature babies and multiple births.
-For premature babies and twins, newborn photos can be taken when they are older.
+The timelines talked about in this post will be different for premature babies and multiple births.
+For premature babies and twins, newborn photos can be taken when they are older, sometimes much older.
 These babies will look like a typical newborn much later.

 A Note about C-Sections

 If you're planning to have a c-section or are concerned about what will happen if you need to have one, communicate with your photographer about your concerns.
 Be sure to hire one who runs her sessions in a parent-led and baby-led manner.
-This type of photographer will roll with the baby's mood and will photograph you in whatever position is most comfortable.
+This type of photographer will not have a problem with being flexible and waiting to see how you feel.
+She'll also roll with the baby's mood and will photograph you in whatever position is most comfortable.
 A baby-led photographer will not rely on specific, predetermined poses, but will prioritize your baby's safety and your comfort when capturing those heart-melting shots.

 Start Planning Your Newborn Photo Shoot

-I recommend booking your newborn photographer at least a month before your due date.
-If you're jiving with me and would like to work together, here's how you can book with me:
+I recommend booking your newborn photographer at least a month before your due date to ensure availability.
+If you like my work and are interested in having me capture your family and new baby, here's how you can book with me:

 Contact Minneapolis Newborn Photographer